 One is usually a person of place who does best to bloom where planted without too much traveling outside the perimeter of the customary environment.
 (But naturally other graha yuti Chandra can change this basic formula for the localized patterns of Chandra-1.)
 The partner functions as bridge and an advocate, speaking in defense of the native and bargaining on the native's behalf.

-Chandra-1 also feels the need to express emotional sensitivity so that others may feel comfortable.
+Chandra-1 also feels the need to express electro-magnetic emotional sensitivity so that others may feel comfortable.
 The self-oriented, emotionally individuated, uniquely sensitive, empathetic Chandra-1 personality finds familiarity, comfort and ease in physically active, emotionally active, and socially unique roles.
 Chandra-1 brings emotional power to one's public agenda.
 In fact, Chandra-1 is by character quite self-sufficient emotionally, and thus a partner is not strictly required so long as other social structures are in place to legitimate the native socially.

 Being emotionally self-sufficient, Chandra-1 may choose to remain single.